-This is not your typical coleslaw recipe!
-This Asian Coleslaw is light and refreshing, filled with crushed ramen noodles, slivered almonds, sunflower seeds, and chicken, and covered in a yummy Asian dressing!
+Easy Asian Coleslaw is filled with crushed crunchy ramen noodles and covered in a light yummy Asian dressing!

 What is Chinese Coleslaw?

 This recipe is SO easy to throw together and is one of our favorite side dishes/salads to make for holidays, barbecues, or get togethers.
 It’s always a hit, and because it’s so light, people often eat multiple servings.
-It takes Cole Slaw to a whole new level and is a great summertime recipe to try out.
-Everyone who has had Asian Coleslaw loves it, and I think you’ll like it too!
+It takes coleslaw to a whole new level and is a great summertime recipe to try out.

-- Break up Ramen Noodles into small pieces and place them in a pan.
-Add 1/2 cup of butter, the almonds, and the sunflower seeds.
+RAMEN.
+Break up Ramen Noodles into small pieces and place them in a pan.
+Add ½ cup of butter, the almonds, and the sunflower seeds.
 Cook them for about 8-10 minutes on low-medium heat.

 Check out more of our favorite Asian salad recipes including:

 Asian Coleslaw Recipe